LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

-Moreover, developing a new client was an opportunity to add all the features that I needed and that were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of [Thunder](https://github.com/thunder-app/thunder) and I wished I could have them all in the same app.
-If I saw a feature of Lemmy (e.g. sorting by "Controversial") that not all apps offer, I could add it myself, etc. This involves a high level of discretionality and personal taste, I know, but this project _is_ all about experimenting and learning.
+Moreover, developing a new client was an opportunity to add all the features that I needed and that were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance in guest mode), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of [Thunder](https://github.com/thunder-app/thunder) and I wished I could have them all in the same app.

+This involves a high level of discretionality and personal taste, I know, but this project _is_ all about experimenting and learning.

 ## Technologies used: